-One in four gay men in Bangkok is HIV positive.
+One in three gay men in Bangkok is HIV positive.
 Learn more about where you can get tested, what to expect and sign up for automatic reminders.

 Getting tested is quick and easy.
 By choosing one of the gay-friendly clinics below, your test is totally confidential and, in most cases, free-of-charge.
 Post-exposure prophylaxis (PEP), a short-term antiretroviral treatment to reduce the likelihood of HIV infection after potential exposure, and PrEP may also be available.

 Getting tested is a confidential and hassle-free process if you follow the steps below.

 - Receive and complete a queue card from the receptionist

 - When it’s your turn, a nurse will call you by queue card number and explain the process and meaning of the test results